 Self-Defense Products Buyer's Guide

-So, you’re in the market for a self-defense tool.
-You need something that is going to effectively protect yourself and your loved ones from violence.
-You have likely heard about all the different non-lethal self-defense products: pepper spray, stun guns, TASERs, expandable batons, personal alarms as well as self-defense striking tools like kubotans, tactical pens and self-defense keychains.
+Which self-defense tool and non-lethal weapon is best for you?
+You need personal defense products that are going to effectively protect yourself and your loved ones from violence.
+You have likely heard about all the different non-lethal self-defense product options: pepper spray, stun guns, TASERs, expandable batons, personal alarms as well as self-defense striking tools like kubotans, tactical pens and self-defense keychains.

 By far the most commonly known self-defense product, pepper spray is also our top choice when it comes to personal protection.
 There are a number of reasons why it (also known as OC spray or defense spray) is a mainstay on a police officer’s duty belt a common choice for women.